fhildeb/lukso-node-guide/docs/guides/hardware-setup/ubuntu-configuration.md

 :::note

-If you do not have an SSH identity set up yet, leave the field blank.
-We will configure SSH access once the node is operational.
+If you do not have an SSH identity yet, leave the field blank.
+We will configure SSH once the operation system is installed.

 :::